Using Walking Poles on The Camino

 • When travelling with walking poles, ensure that they are foldable (most Leki poles can be folded down).

-• Any outdoor gear shop will help you choose the right set of poles, but a good rule to remember is the longer your walk, the lighter your poles.
+• Any outdoor adventure shop will help you choose the right set of poles.
+A good rule to remember is the longer that your walk is, the lighter your poles should be.

 • When walking uphill keep the poles close to your body and shorten the poles if you need a better grip.